Tagged: Measurement scales

 • Marks Grades (A, B, C, D)

-• Evaluation such as High, Medium, Low
+• Evaluations such as High, Medium, and Low

 • Educational level (Elementary School, High School, College, University)